hirosystems/docs/docs/how-to-use-api-key.md

 # Steps to use API Key

-Review these steps to interact with the API using the API key
+Follow these steps to interact with the API using the API key

 > :::caution
 > The API key is passed in the **header** of your HTTP API request and is used only for private use, like in server-side applications.
 This key is not to be exposed or shared; if you use the API key in your client-side application (E.g., frontend, browser-based applications), attackers can capture it using the client tools (E.g., browser console) and abuse your API key.